This luxury private tour offers you a trip to the most popular sightseeing attractions combined with some of the must-do activities in Iceland.

 After our sightseeing part, it is time to relax a little bit.
 We drop you off at the Blue Lagoon and you get some time to enjoy your premium package there.
 Beautiful lava fields surround the lagoon, and the water is known to have a positive impact on your skin.

-After your pick up, we head out of the city.
-We shortly arrive in the countryside passing Hellisheiðarvirkjun, the geothermal power plant for the capital area.
 Our first stop is Seljalandsfoss waterfall.
-The waterfall lays underneath the well known Eyfjallajokull, the volcano that erupted in 2010.
+The waterfall lays underneath the well-known Eyfjallajökull, the volcano that erupted in 2010.
 If conditions allow, we take a walk behind the waterfall’s curtain before paying a visit to its nearby cousin Gljúfrabúi, found hidden from view in the mountainside.
 After a short ride, we arrive at Skogafoss waterfall.
 Skogafoss was featured in "Game of Thrones" and it is said that one of the first settlers has buried a treasure chest behind it.
 Next up is Reynisfjara black sand beach.
 The beach was once rated as one of the 10 most beautiful places worldwide.
 In the summertime, hundreds of Puffins are nesting here and the rock stacks called Reynisdrangar are standing picturesque in the ocean next to the beach.
 Reynisfjara is also the perfect place to grab something to eat.
 On our way to our overnight accommodation, we pass the Skaftafell national park and Iceland's biggest glacier called Vatnajökull.
 Your guide will also make a stop next to the lava fields that were created during an eruption of the Volcano Laki in 1783/84.
 The eruption was so severe, that around 25% of the Icelandic population died.

 After breakfast, it is time for some action.
 During the winter months (November - March) we take you on an ice cave tour.
 During summer (April - October) an exciting glacier walk is waiting for us.